owncloud-archive/documentation/user_manual/files/access_webgui.rst

 Preview Files
 -------------

-You can display uncompressed text files, OpenDocument files, videos, and image files in the ownCloud embedded viewers by clicking on the file name.
+ownCloud can display thumbnail previews for image files, MP3 covers, and text files, if this enabled by your server administrator.
+You can also display uncompressed text files, OpenDocument files, videos, and image files in the ownCloud embedded viewers by clicking on the file name.

 There may be other file types you can preview if your ownCloud administrator has enabled them.
 If ownCloud cannot display a file, it starts a download process